aeternity/protocol/consensus/miner_signalled_consensus.md

+# Miner Signalled Consensus Upgrade

 ## Simple Summary

-Teach the node to activate a new consensus protocol based on miner signalling.
+This document describes the proposal of how nodes in the peer-to-peer network may activate a new consensus protocol based on miner signalling.

 ## Motivation